 Supplies and Materials

-To make your own DIY dog poop bag wreath like the one shown, you will need a LOT of dog poop bag rolls.
-Preferable green for a Christmassy looking wreath, but feel free to get creative.
+To make your own DIY dog poop bag wreath like the one shown, you will need a lot of dog poop bags (affiliate link).
+Preferable green rolls for a Christmassy looking wreath, but feel free to get creative.
 And on the subject of needing lots of poop bags, this isn’t a sponsored post.
 Although poop bag people, please feel free to get in touch for a future creative collaboration.
 We us a LOT of poop bags!
 Hehehe….

 If you are making this for giving, you want to be confident in your bags.
 Use a brand you’re comfortable with using and sharing.
 Nobody likes a poopocalypse.
 Poomageddon.
 Pootastrophy.
 Trust me.
 I’ve been there.
 Poop bag quality really does matter.

-You’ll also need scissors, tape, narrow ribbon or cord to individually secure the bags, wide ribbon(s) for decorative accents, cardboard, and a sturdy ring support.
+You’ll also need scissors, tape, narrow ribbon or cord to secure the bags, wide ribbon(s) for decoration, cardboard, and a sturdy ring support.
 I used a wire lampshade ring, which can be found in craft and/or hardware stores.
-I keep one in my craft stash.
-They’re great reusable supports for many round DIY projects.
+They’re great reusable supports for round DIY projects.

 - Poop bags